 index = self.probe(index)Open addressing has a few different strategies for finding the next slot:

+Once you have the hashing machinery, a neat trick falls out: keep the lookup, drop one half of the pair.
 Sets, also called hash sets, are data structures that use hashing to store unique elements.
 While hashmaps store key-value pairs, sets only store the values and reject duplicates.
 Insertion, deletion, and lookup are all fast, which makes sets the go-to when you need to track what you've already seen or check if something exists.

 | Operations | Time | Space |